Celebrating Detroit's History

 Telling the Story of the Birwood Wall

-One of the sites we documented is the Birwood Wall, one of the civil rights era’s most egregious symbols of housing segregation: a physical wall built to divide a Black neighborhood from a White one.
+One of the sites we documented is the Birwood Wall, an important symbol in the area.
 The six-foot-high, one-foot-thick concrete barrier was built in 1941 and extends about half a mile.

 The Community as Experts

-We approached this project with the understanding that Detroit’s Black community are experts on their own history.
-We sought input from members of the local government, cultural and historical institutions, community organizations, and neighborhood residents in addition to civil rights scholars.
+We approached this project with the understanding that Detroit’s community are experts on their own history.
+We sought input from members of the local government, cultural and historical institutions, community organizations, and neighborhood residents in addition to scholars.